March 17. Today's Birthdays

 NUR-SULTAN.
 KAZINFORM - Today's Birthdays is the one-stop shop where you can learn about prominent Kazakhstani people who were born on the 17th of March.

-Dariga Tnalina (1921-2011) – the first Kazakh female film director , honored artist of Kazakhstan.
+Dariga Tnalina (1921-2011) – the first female film director in Kazakhstan, honored artist of Kazakhstan.

 Born in Akmola region, she graduated from the Almaty Theatre College, Theatre Faculty and Directing Faculty of the Gerasimov Institute of Cinematography.